THE OLD TESTAMENT HOUSE OF THE LORD: SIXTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 It is our conviction that in our day the Gospel of Christ is to be proclaimed in tremendous power, with signs following, at home, abroad, and to the ends of the earth, until every person has seen and heard the Lord’s program of redemption and is aware of the soon coming of the Kingdom of God and the judgment of the living and the dead.

 But what of the rebuilding of the Tabernacle of David, mentioned by Amos and James?
 It may be recalled that the Ark was never again joined to the Tabernacle of the Congregation until both the Ark and the Tabernacle were placed in Solomon’s Temple.
 What does the separation of the Ark from the Tabernacle signify in prophetic symbolism?

 God is doing a work in our day that is contemporary with the glorious restoration and evangelism mentioned above, and dependent on it and related to it.
 The contemporary work of which we are speaking may be considered separately from the restoration and evangelism, just as David’s Tabernacle was separate from the Tabernacle of the Congregation.

 This current separate work is the full development of the Presence of Christ in His victorious saints, in a firstfruits of the entire Church.
-Concurrently with and as part of the worldwide revival of Gospel power God is developing a firstfruits unto Christ (Revelation, Chapter 14), a desire in the hearts of numerous Christians to be totally obedient to God's purposes in Christ.
+Concurrently with and as part of the worldwide revival of Gospel power God is developing a firstfruits to Christ (Revelation, Chapter 14), a desire in the hearts of numerous Christians to be totally obedient to God’s purposes in Christ.
 These are the conquering saints, mentioned several times in the Book of Revelation.